 Some of these results don’t even make sense within this data set.
 Notice that from the 17th of January, 2016, I managed to lose a sleep buffer of 10 hours within a couple of days.
 Yet, I still didn’t feel tired enough to actually determine it as a negative happiness factor.
 The count remains zero.

 Also, on the 25th of September, 2017, I certainly had plenty of sleep.
 Yet, my happiness was still negatively influenced by the factor “Tired”.
 I apparently felt very tired, despite sleeping more than enough.

-I definitely see some opportunities to further analyse this data, which I'll further explain near the end of this article!
+I definitely see some opportunities to further analyze this data, which I’ll further explain near the end of this article!